Custom Residential, Sustainable Practice

 Here are some other questions to ask:

-• What is the cost of this item over the next 50 -100 years?
+- What is the cost of maintaining or replacing this item over the next 50 -100 years?

-• How much carbon am I dumping into the atmosphere, adding to global warming crises?
+- How much carbon am I dumping into the atmosphere, adding to climate change?

-• What is the cost to my health?
+- What is the cost to my health and how might my healthcare costs be affected?

-• What is the cost to my safety?
+- What is the cost to my safety and the safety of others?

-Well, what if I told you that building green will give you a home that will last 50 – 100 years, help our environment, help our atmosphere, create a healthier and safer environment for you, and cost less to operate?
+Well, what if I told you that building green will give you a home that will last 100-plus years, help our environment, help our atmosphere, create a healthier and safer environment for you, and cost less to operate?
 On top of that, over the life of the home, you will also save a ridiculous amount of money in maintenance.

 Here are five sustainable ideas you can implement into your project.